fsantanna-uerj/serrapilheira/Submissao/final.md

 (Goal 4).
 In the second semester, she joined our MSc program in Electronic Engineering at UERJ.
-She also worked on the design of new a entry-level programming course focused on IoT and wrote an educational project for encouraging girls in STEM careers (Goal 4).
+She worked on the design of new a entry-level programming course focused on IoT and wrote an educational project for encouraging girls in STEM careers (Goal 4).
 She is now developing complex IoT applications in Céu to measure the energy efficiency of our proposed solution (Goal 3).